hkeva/NestJS-starter/README.md

-# Project Overview
+# Project Name

-## Description
+## Overview

-This is an ongoing project aimed at exploring Next.js backend capabilities while delving into RTK Query functionality in the frontend.
-The primary objective is to investigate and gain familiarity with these technologies.
+This ongoing project is focused on exploring and gaining familiarity with the Nest.js backend framework.
+The goal is to dive deeper into the capabilities of Nest.js and understand how it can be effectively used in backend development.

-## Status
+## Note

-**Note:** This project is a work in progress, and as such, there may be existing bugs and faults that are actively being addressed.
+Please be aware that this project is still in progress.
+There may be bugs, and some parts of the code might not yet follow best practices in terms of formatting.

 ## Tags

-#NestJS #RTK-Query
+- #NestJS
+- #NodeJSFramework